aibor/virtrun/README.md

 ### Architecture Detection

-Depending on the presence of the environment variables `VIRTRUN_ARCH`, `GOARCH`, or with the runtime arch, the correct qemu-system binary and machine type is used.
-KVM is enabled if present and accessible.
-Those things can be overridden by flags.
+The given main binary determines the architecture that is used for setting the defaults.
+The QEMU executable, machine type and transport type are set based on the main binaries architecture if not given explicitly by flags.
+KVM is enabled if present and accessible and not disabled explicitly.
 See `virtrun -help` for all flags.

-Virtrun supports different QEMU IO transport types.
-Which is needed depends on the kernel and machine type used.
-If you don't get any output, try different transport types with flag `-transport`

 [pkg-go-dev]:           https://pkg.go.dev/github.com/aibor/virtrun
 [pkg-go-dev-badge]:     https://pkg.go.dev/badge/github.com/aibor/virtrun